 How can a car accident cause a rotator cuff injury?

 There are several ways that car accidents can cause rotator cuff injuries.
-Any accident that places significant strain on the shoulder joint can damage the rotator cuff.
+Any accident that places a significant strain on the shoulder joint can damage the rotator cuff.
 In a rear-end collision, for example, if the driver realizes the crash is about to occur and braces her hands on the steering wheel, her shoulders will absorb much of the force.
 This can cause bruising, swelling, and tears.

 What are the effects of a rotator cuff injury?

-Rotator cuff tears can cause severe pain as well as reduced range of motion.
+Rotator cuff tears can cause severe pain as well as a reduced range of motion.
 Patients have difficulty moving their arm without pain and may their shoulder may even ache while sleeping.
 The injury can also cause tenderness and weakness in the shoulder, impeding the patient’s ability to work.